 Digital Signage Software for Smart TVs

-Fortunately, the situation is improving as Smart TV manufacturers begin to standardize on common operating systems, like Android.
+Fortunately, the situation is improving as system-on-chip display manufacturers have begun to standardize on common operating systems, like Android.
 Of course, there will always be some products based on proprietary technologies, but there is a consensus amongst major manufacturers that it’s better to stick with popular operating systems.

-For one thing, third party digital signage CMS developers own a huge share of the software market and Smart TV manufacturers recognize this fact.
-They must support popular third party software to generate more sales.
-It’s simple economics.
+For one thing, digital signage software for Smart TV developers own a huge share of the third-party software market and manufacturers recognize this fact.
+They must support popular third-party software to generate more sales.
+It’s just simple economics.

-The advantages of using third party CMS software with Smart TV
+The advantages of using third-party CMS software with Smart TVs

 By standardizing on popular operating systems, Smart TV manufacturers are creating interesting opportunities for end-users.
 More and more digital signage software developers are attracted to the platform.
-This means more software choices and better features are coming to your next Smart TV.
+This means more choices and better features keep being added to your favorite digital signage software for smart TV.

 Here are some advantages:

-- End-users benefit from an existing and proven digital signage CMS They can rely on digital signage CMS software that’s been around for years, and gain from the company’s expertise.
-We’re talking about solutions from industry pioneers who have enhanced and refined their products over time.
+- End-users benefit from an existing and proven digital signage CMS They can rely on digital signage CMS software that’s been around for years and gain from the company’s expertise.
+We’re talking about digital signage software for smart TV from industry pioneers who have enhanced and refined their products over time.
 Many of these professional-grade software applications have already begun to support Smart TVs, enhancing their utility.

-- Many digital signage CMS software offer enhanced hardware management features.
+- Many types of digital signage software for Smart TV offers enhanced hardware management features.
 With Smart TV’s tight display/media player integration, end-users can expect better hardware control and enhanced reporting capabilities.

-- Digital signage CMS software offers enhanced features not currently included by Smart TV manufacturers.
-Features such as content tagging, playlist merging, support for complex network structures and advanced programming are now possible with many Smart TV brands.
+- Digital signage software for smart TV offers enhanced features not currently included by manufacturers.
+Features such as content tagging, playlist merging, support for complex network structures, and advanced programming are now possible with many Smart TV brands.

-- Third party CMS software solutions lets end-users manage a mix of play out devices, including Smart TV hardware from multiple vendors.
+- Third-party CMS software solutions let end-users manage a mix of playout devices, including Smart TV hardware from multiple vendors.
 End-users are no longer restricted to a single manufacturer’s brand or model.
-They can manage networks running Windows PCs, Android media players and tablets, plus various Smart TVs from different vendors.
+They can manage networks running Windows PCs, Android media players, and tablets, plus various Smart TVs from different vendors.
 In the ideal scenario, the process is completely transparent and there is no user re-training required.
 This way, end-users can continue to be productive as new devices are added to their network.

-- A third party digital signage CMS future-proofs your investment.
+- Third-party digital signage software for Smart TV future-proofs your investment.
 It’s well known that Smart TV manufacturers change their product offerings continuously.
-This process if often based on manufacturing capacity and component availability.
+This process is often based on manufacturing capacity and component availability.
 Also, many display manufacturers keep reinvesting in research and development to bring better products to market.
 Case in point, today’s 1080p displays are slowly being pushed out the door and replaced by 4K displays.
 Soon we’ll see 8K displays being rolled out to replace 4K units.
-Sometimes it’s a case of new technologies that don’t pan-out, and when this happens products can become obsolete overnight.
+Sometimes it’s a case of new technologies that don’t pan out, and when this happens products can become obsolete overnight.
 Remember 3D TVs?
 They were a hot item just recently and the technology seemed poised to take over the market.
-Now, there are very few 3D TVs left on the market and the units still available are destined to cater to a niche market.
+Now, there are very few 3D TVs left on the market, and the units still available are destined to cater to a niche market.
 Third party digital signage CMS software continuously adapts to new display technologies.
 TVs may change but the back-end software running the show will evolve and keep up to date.
-Anyone running a decent sized display network will appreciate this.
+Anyone running a decent-sized display network will appreciate this.

-- Third party digital signage software developers aren’t in the hardware business.
-They operate independently and will only support only the technologies that are most likely to thrive.
-If you want to know which are the top tier Smart TV manufacturers, check out who supports their products.
+- Third-party digital signage software for Smart TV developers isn’t in the hardware business.
+They operate independently and will only support the technologies that are most likely to thrive.
+If you want to know which are the top-tier SoC display manufacturers, check out who supports their products.
 Chances are these are the ones that will dominate the market for years to come.
-It’s important to stick with the major players because there are less chances your hardware will become obsolete.
+It’s important to stick with the major players because there are fewer chances your hardware will become obsolete.

-What to look for in a third party Smart TV digital signage software?
+What to look for in a third-party digital signage software for Smart TV?

 Regardless of the Smart TV brand you choose, always remember the CMS software is the engine that drives the show.
 It pays to spend some time evaluating each solution before committing to a platform.
 Failure to do so can come back to haunt you later.